learning-zone/python-basics/README.md

             19:01:51.256743 IP 201.52.186.78.63705 > 64.142.56.172.80: Flags [.], ack 1833085614, win Ê65340, length 0

             NOTE Whenever you are done capturing packets, just hit Ctrl-C to exit tcpdump.
 As tcpdump exits, it tells you how many packets it was able to capture and how many the kernel dropped.
-            The output of tcpdump can be a bit tricky to parse at first, and I won’t go over all the columns, but let’s take two lines from the preceding output and break them down:
+            The output of tcpdump can be a bit tricky to parse at first, and I won't go over all the columns, but let's take two lines from the preceding output and break them down:

            > 19:01:51.224021 IP 72.240.13.35.45665 > 64.142.56.172.53: 59454% [1au] AAAA? ns2.example. Ênet.
 (45)
            19:01:51.224510 IP 64.142.56.172.53 > 72.240.13.35.45665: 59454*- 0/1/1 (90)

             The first line tells you that at 19:01:51, the host 72.240.13.35 on port 45665 sent a packet to 64.142.56.172 on port 53 (DNS).
 If you wanted to dig further in that line you could see that the source host sent a request for the AAAA record (an IPv6 IP address)for ns2.example.net.
 The second line tells you that also at 19:01:51 the host 64.142.56.172 on port 53 replied back to host 72.240.13.35 on port 45665, presumably with an answer to the query.

             Since the first column is a datestamp for each packet, it makes it simple to see how long communication takes between hosts.
 This can be particularly useful for protocols that have set timeouts (like 30-second timeouts for DNS requests) since you can watch the timeout occur and see the source host resend its request.
 The next major column shows the IP and port for the source host.
 The > in the line can be treated like an arrow that lets you know that the direction of communication is from the first IP to the second.
-Finally, the next column tells you the destination IP and port followed by some extra flags, sequence numbers, and other TCP/IP information for that packet that we won’t get into here.
+Finally, the next column tells you the destination IP and port followed by some extra flags, sequence numbers, and other TCP/IP information for that packet that we won't get into here.
-            Filtering Tcpdump Output Since by default tcpdump captures all of the packets it sees, it usually bombards you with a lot of noise that doesn’t help with your troubleshooting.
+            Filtering Tcpdump Output Since by default tcpdump captures all of the packets it sees, it usually bombards you with a lot of noise that doesn't help with your troubleshooting.
 What you want to do is pass tcpdump some filtering rules so it only shows you packets that you are interested in.
 For instance, if you were troubleshooting problems between your host and a server with a hostname of web1, you could tell tcpdump to only show packets to or from that host with

             `$ sudo tcpdump -n host web1`